orchetect/PrefsKit/README.md

 A modern Swift library for reading & writing app preferences:

-- simple but powerful DSL
+- simple but powerful declarative DSL
 - swappable/mockable storage backend (UserDefaults, Dictionary, PList file, and more)
 - keys are `Observable` for effortless integration in modern SwiftUI apps
 - built from the ground up for Swift 6